 Keep your skink’s bones nice and strong with a pinch of calcium powder: 1x/week for adults, 2x/week for anything younger.
-If you’re not using UVB lighting, be sure to use a supplement that includes vitamin D3.
+If you’re not using UVB lighting, be sure to use a supplement that includes particularly high quantities of vitamin D3.

-Our favorite calcium supplements for blue tongue skinks are:
+Best calcium for blue tongue skinks with UVB:

 Bee pollen powder or granules (I use the Stakich brand) are also a beneficial addition to your skink’s diet, especially for shingleback skinks.
 Use no more than a pinch every other meal.